miptleha/webpack-steps/steps/01/README.md

 yarn init -Y
 ```

-Let's create two js files in [src](src) folder, define a function in one of them and call it in the other.
+Create two js files in [src](src) folder, define a function in one of them and call it in the other.
 Node by default cannot run this app.
 Let's install a bundler to combine all the files into one.
 ```
 yarn add webpack webpack-cli -D